milomedia/tilix/_drafts/2020-09-21-autumn-equinox-2020.md

 date: 2020-09-21 15:00:00 +0000
 Author: John Williams
 image: http://www.tilix.uk.s3.amazonaws.com/forestry/AE solarized.png
-teaser: Autumn Equinox 2020 in the Northern Hemisphere will be at 14:30 (UK time) on Tuesday, 22 September.
+teaser: The Autumnal Equinox 2020 in the Northern Hemisphere will be at 14:30 (UK time) on Tuesday, 22 September.

 ---
 ![](http://www.tilix.uk.s3.amazonaws.com/forestry/AS solarized 1240.png)

-Autumn Equinox 2020 in the Northern Hemisphere takes place at 14:30 (UK time) on Tuesday, 22 September.
+In 2020, the Autumnal Equinox in the Northern Hemisphere takes place at 14:30 (UK time) on Tuesday, 22 September.

-The Autumn Equinox north of the Equator is mirrored south of the Equator by the Spring Equinox.
+The Autumnal Equinox north of the Equator is mirrored south of the Equator by the Spring Equinox.
 The word comes from the Latin _aequus_, meaning “equal”, and _nox_, meaning “night.”

 During the equinox, the Sun crosses what we call the “celestial equator”.
 Imagine a line that marks the Earth's Equator extending up into the sky above the Equator from north to south.

-After the Autumn Equinox the days get shorter and the nights longer.
+After the Autumnal Equinox the days get shorter and the nights longer.
 In astrology, this is the date on which the Sun enters the sign of Libra, the scales, reflecting appropriately the balanced day and night of the equinox.

 ## Satellite disruptions